 The Benefits Of Owning Less Clothes

 Once implement you’re owning fewer clothes program you will love looking into your closet in the morning.
-You will be able to mix, match and put together a dazzling outfit without even touching anything, just by looking at your favorite items will be visible and readily available.
+You will be able to mix, match, and put together a dazzling outfit without even touching anything, just by looking at your favorite items that will be visible and readily available.

 What will you do with all of that extra time in the morning?
 What will you do with all of that extra time in your life you have gained by not thinking about shopping, internet shopping, window shopping and actually shopping at the mall?
 How much money will you save?

 You fared well last year and can use what you already own to fare well for years to come.
-Use that time and money saved making memories with friends and family, doing something you all love.
-This all can be benefits of owning less clothes.
+Use that time and money saved to make memories with friends and family, doing something you all love.
+This all can be the benefit of owning fewer clothes.